 The Legend of Zelda: Oracle of Seasons is one of the two Zelda games of the dual release made by Capcom on Game Boy Color.
 If you haven’t already read my review on Oracle of Ages or know of that game then I highly recommend checking that first.
 This review will assume you know all of my information presented in the former review and will be focusing more on specifics of Oracle of Seasons as well as the connectivity of the two games.
-With that in mind, I do hope you enjoy this continuation of what is essentially a two part review.
+With that in mind, I do hope you enjoy this continuation of what is essentially a two-part review.
 Let’s jump on in!

 The general idea here is the same as in Oracle of Ages, among other Zelda titles.
 You adventure, go through dungeons, beat enemies, and work your way to beat the final boss, save the girl, and bring peace back to the land.
 This time around the main baddie is a powerful knight named General Onox.
 He kidnaps Din, the titular Oracle of Seasons, and uses her power to destroy the Temple of Seasons.
 This throws the seasons of the land into chaos.
-Much like Veran’s goal was to spread sorrow, Onox’s goal is to spread destruction.
-So it’s up to you to gather the eight essences of nature that will allow you to enter his domain, defeat him, and save Din.
+Much in the way Veran’s goal was to spread sorrow, Onox’s goal is to spread destruction.
+So it’s up to you to gather the eight Essences of Nature that will allow you to enter his domain, defeat him, and save Din.
 Are you a bad enough dude to rescue the Oracle of Seasons?

 The interesting new thing in this game is that your special legendary item is the Rod of Seasons.
 To use it you need to jump atop one of the tree stumps located throughout the world and swing it.
 You can then change the season of that area, which will consist of a certain amount of screens.
 You start with only one season in the rod, meaning you can only ever switch it to that one.
 However, you will eventually get all four as you go.
-The different areas of the land will default to a specific season when first enter them or re-enter them from another area.
+The different areas of the land will default to a specific season when you first enter them or re-enter them from another area.
 This means that each screen has four possible versions, essentially making the overworld four times as big.
 There are also a few other items unique to this game, but I’d rather not spoil them for you.
 Oracle of Ages focused on puzzles, but Oracle of Seasons focuses more on action and combat.
 It’s not about figuring out what to do so much as it’s about being able to actually do it.
 There are still some puzzles in the game, but they take more of a back seat for a welcome change of pace.

 I like the different focus because it gives Oracle of Seasons a bit more of an identity and will test different skills because of it.
 I also think the art is much better.
 Each screen has four different appearances depending on the season.
 This could’ve been done more simply, but it’s more than just adding some snow in the winter and leaves in the fall.
 Certain things on each screen change to open up different paths and make you think while exploring.
 There are also the different palettes for each season.
 I find this noteworthy because this is a Game Boy Color game that actually takes advantage of the range of colors it can produce.
 It’s very visually pleasing, especially compared to the more uniform appearance of its counterpart.
 There are also plenty of nods to the original Legend of Zelda in this game, which is an interesting touch.
 It’s overall a much simpler and more straightforward experience.